roverdotcom/feats.py/README.md

+# COMING SOON!

+Feats.py is still actively being developed and as such, is **not** yet ready for real world applications.
+Until then, please feel free to review this documentation and keep an eye on this repo for an initial release!

 # feats.py (WIP)
 Feats.py is a feature flag library for Python applications.
 We built it based on our learnings from using the [Gargoyle](https://github.com/adamchainz/gargoyle)